Finding maximal quantum resources: Performance of the algorithm for the geometric measure

 In the following we explain our choice of the step-size $\theta$, the number of iterations and the duration of the computation.
 First, it should be noticed that the algorithm contains the computation of the closest product state as a subroutine.
-Because the see-saw is prone to local maxima, we randomize the algorithm, i.e., we run the iteration for many different initial states.
+Because the used seesaw is prone to local maxima, we randomize the algorithm, i.e., we run the iteration for many different initial states.
 The number of iterations as well as the number of initial states depends on the number of parties and the local dimension.
 The iteration typically converges fast, e.g. for three qubits $10$ iterations are sufficient and for five ququads $30$ iterations.
-The number of initial states can for small systems be chosen small, e.g., for three qubits $10$ different initial points make the largest overlap robust while for larger systems more initial states are necessary, e.g., for five ququads $100$ points were taken.
+The number of initial states can be chosen small if the system size is small, e.g., for three qubits $10$ different initial points make the largest overlap robust, while for larger systems more initial states are necessary, e.g., for five ququads $100$ points have to be taken.

 The step-size $\theta$ used in the update rule Eq.~\eqref{app:nice_update} depends on the size of the system and on the variation of the measure of the iterates.
 For systems of small and moderate size, we initially choose $\theta=0.01$.
 After a certain number of iterations (mostly around $400$) the measure of the iterates is not increasing anymore, but fluctuates around a certain value where the amount of fluctuation depends on the step-size.
-In this case the step-size is reduced via $\theta = \theta/2$ and one proceeds with the new step-size.
+In this case, the step-size is reduced via $\theta = \theta/2$ and one proceeds with the new step-size.
 However, if $\theta$ becomes small it is also useful to improve the precision in the computation of the best product state approximation.